Config Files

 }

 This enables Vike to load the file /pages/+config.js without having to load LayoutDefault.jsx.
-Vike can quickly load all your +config.js files, without having to load any runtime code.
+This means that Vike can quickly load all your +config.js files without having to load any runtime code.

 These fake imports, which we call pointer imports, apply only to +config.js files.
-Imports in other + files are normal imports as usual.
+Imports in other + files are normal imports.

 It's similar to when you import images: